deeplearning4j/deeplearning4j/customdatasets.md

  Text:

  With text, there are 2 ways of transforming textual data in to something a neural network understands.

  One is the bag of words approach, which takes in the whole corpus of text, and calculates a vocab.

   Any document is then represented as a bag of words, or a based on the vocab each word is a column with the word counts in it.

   The other approach is via [Word2Vec](../doc/org/deeplearning4j/word2vec/Word2Vec.html).
-Word2Vec takes in to account the distributional context of a word

-          and learns word vectors.
+Word2Vec takes in to account the distributional context of a word and learns word vectors.
 These vectors then are concacneated in to a window vector.

-          If we think about a word window:
+  If we think about a word window of size 3:

                 w1 w2 w3

    Each word vector is taken from word2vec and combined in to a singular row vector which becomes a representation of the window.